thuliteio/doks/README.md

 </h3>

 <p align="center">
-  Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize.
+  Doks is a documentation theme for Hyas — the Hugo-powered Jamstack framework for building production-ready websites.
 </p>

 <p align="center">